SillyTavern/SillyTavern-Extras/README.md

 # TavernAI - Extras
 ## What is this
-A set of unofficial APIs for various TavernAI extensions.
+A set of APIs for various SillyTavern extensions.

-**You need to run the lastest version of my TavernAI mod.
-Grab it here: [Direct link to ZIP](https://github.com/SillyLossy/TavernAI/archive/refs/heads/main.zip), [Git repository](https://github.com/SillyLossy/TavernAI)**
+**You need to run the lastest version of my TavernAI fork.
+Grab it here: [Direct link to ZIP](https://github.com/Cohee1207/SillyTavern/archive/refs/heads/main.zip), [Git repository](https://github.com/Cohee1207/SillyTavern)**

 All modules require at least 6 Gb of VRAM to run.
 With Stable Diffusion disabled, it will probably fit in 4 Gb.
 Alternatively, everything could also be run on the CPU.

-Try on Colab (runs KoboldAI backend and TavernAI Extras server alongside):  <a target="_blank" href="https://colab.research.google.com/github/SillyLossy/TavernAI-extras/blob/main/colab/GPU.ipynb">
+Try on Colab (runs KoboldAI backend and TavernAI Extras server alongside):  <a target="_blank" href="https://colab.research.google.com/github/Cohee1207/TavernAI-extras/blob/main/colab/GPU.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>